Blog

 Can a bundle include one reviewed item and one different item?

 Yes.
-That is why bundles need item-by-item review before they become a public recommendation.
+That is why bundles need item-by-item review before they become a recommendation.

 Should I avoid all bundles?